kristoff-it/simplex/README.md

 ### Sending images
 To add images to a post: `./post.sh img1.png imgN.png`.
 The social media sites currently supported allow up to 4 images.

+NOTE: sending a image post will skip LinkedIn as the relative client doesn't support images yet.

 # Social Media

 Thanks to this little tool you can find me at: